-As reflected in the table above, just over half of the small sample of women are married.
-They came to Durban either to join their relatives who were long - established residents, or to reunite with their husbands.
+As reflected in the table above, just over half of the small sample is married.
 Single women also featured in the sample, as did a widow who gave the civil war as the main reason she came to Durban in 1985.
 Despite the increase in female migration and cross-border movement, various factors still impede free movement.
-In most cases when men migrate the women are left behind to look after the household and to secure land tenure.
+In most cases when men migrate, the women are left behind to look after the household and to secure land tenure.
 Additionally, migration in rural Mozambique has traditionally been conceived as a male-only activity, and the migration of single women is perceived negatively.
 This is well reflected in the words of a rural woman from Ndlote, in Maputo province:

-I don't approve of women going to South Africa by themselves without their husbands.
+"I don't approve of women going to South Africa by themselves without their husbands.
 I cannot imagine any kind of work they do when they are there.
-We hear people saying that Mozambican single women going to South Africa alone; they are there to practice prostitution.
-So I don't approve.
-(Ms. AT Interview, 26/03/07).
+We hear people saying that Mozambican single women are going to South Africa alone; they are there to practice prostitution.
+So I don't approve."
+(Interview, 26/03/07).

 Similar sentiments were echoed by some of the males who were interviewed in Durban.
-When asked if they would marry a Mozambican woman who lives and work in Durban, their initial response was that they would never do so because women should be in Mozambique and not in South Africa.
+When asked if they would marry a Mozambican woman who lived and worked in Durban, their initial response was that they would never do so because women should be in Mozambique and not in South Africa.
 The negative images linked to female migration, the traditional beliefs that legitimate males as potential migrants, and the fact that women are left behind to look after the households, powerfully combine to explain the minority status of women as migrants in the research sample.